Last updated on September 25th, 2020 at 01:21 am

-The third quadrant of the above graph represents the reverse characteristics of the Zener diode.
+The third quadrant of the above graph represents the reverse characteristics of Zener diode.
 You can see from the graph that when the reverse voltage is applied beyond the certain voltage (Zener voltage), there is an exponential increase in the reverse current.
-Hence a Zener breakdown occurred.
+Hence, a Zener breakdown occurred.

 must read, An Introduction To Modern Physics